| Kathmandu and Tigger Too

 ruthlessly competitive Kathmandu market, where internet and everything

+else is cheap.
 We're heading to Kathmandu,

 a place where hippiedom met Hinduism, where the